sonatype/codestyle/java-scala-diff.md

   def bar_=(bar: Int) { ... }
 }

-// if getter/setter are backed by a field, underscore prefix to disambiguate class Foo {
+// in rare cases when it’s necessary to back getter/setter by a field, underscore prefix to disambiguate class Foo {
   private var _bar = -1
 }